13th International Conference on the Exact Renormalization Group (ERG2026)

 A dedicated poster session will be held at the start of the conference with prizes for best posters sponsored by Europhysics Letters (a letter journal exploring the frontiers of physics).

-This is the first installment of the conference in the UK.
-Links to previous installments can be found here:
+This is the first instalment of the conference in the UK.
+Links to previous instalments can be found here:

 ERG2024 (Les Diablerets, Switzerland)